-One weekend, several thousand visitors, and Europe at the centre of everything - these are the cornerstones of the EuropaCamps organised by the Zeit Foundation, for which we have had the exciting task of enhancing the programme with interactive workshops for several years now.
+One weekend, several hundred visitors, and Europe at the centre of everything - these are the cornerstones of the EuropaCamps organised by the Zeit Foundation, for which we have had the exciting task of enhancing the programme with interactive workshops for several years now.
 At the EuropaCamp, people from the most diverse backgrounds and age groups come together - ranging from retired ambassadors to experts on EU policy to sixteen-year-olds who want to learn more about the EU.
 The mix is colourful, just like our society.
 This is precisely the challenge: how do you get such a range of people to discuss issues together on an equal footing?
 And how do you make sure that everyone is having fun, and no-one is overwhelmed or underchallenged?

 The second part of our concept is citizen participation.
 Everyone has an opinion, even if it still needs to be discovered, learned about, or nurtured.
 The best way to do this is to take a few playfully imparted titbits of knowledge as a basis and then engage in conversation with other people about what should change.
-This explains the basic formula behind our Citizens' Think Tanks, in which a wide variety of people work together to develop demands, ideas and controversial propositions on a predefined topic.
+This explains the basic formula behind our participatory discussion formats, in which a wide variety of people work together to develop demands, ideas and controversial propositions on a predefined topic.
 Whether it's about Europe's role in the world or about climate policy - everyone can make a valuable contribution to the discussion.